auth0/docs/articles/quickstart/native/android-vnext/01-user-metadata.md

 In addition, in the case of the Auth0 Management API, the audience is `https://${account.namespace}/api/v2/`.
 In the case of your APIs, you create an _Identifier_ value that serves as the _Audience_ value whenever you [set up an API](https://auth0.com/docs/getting-started/set-up-api) with Auth0.
 :::

-Once you have a `UserProfile` instance (retrived by calling `userInfo` from the previous chapter), get the user's ID and then use the `UsersAPIClient` to get the full profile for the user in another `UserProfile` instance.
-This profile will include all of the user profile information, as well as additional fields such as `user_metadata` and `app_metadata`.
+Once you have a `UserProfile` instance (retrieved by calling `userInfo` from the previous chapter), get the user's ID and then use the `UsersAPIClient` to get the full profile for the user in another `UserProfile` instance.
+This profile will include all of the previous user profile information, as well as additional fields such as `user_metadata` and `app_metadata`.

 :::note
 Fields such as `user_metadata` and `app_metadata` are not available on the user profile that is returned by calling `userInfo`, as these fields are proprietary fields to Auth0 and not part of the OIDC spec.
 You must call the [Auth0 Management API](https://auth0.com/docs/users/manage-user-metadata#management-api) to get these fields, which is what you are doing by using the `UsersAPIClient` in the snippet below.